ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 seems lagging behind the ground truth.

 Compare to the RMSE given by both sensor fusion algorithm and the above charts, UKF is a better choice in tracking vehicle compares to EKF.

+### Bonus challenge

+I have also complete the "Catch the Run Away Car with UKF" bonus challenge, please refer to [here](https://github.com/ymlai87416/CarND-Catch-Run-Away-Car-UKF)